horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 A common thread, especially in IT universities, people start working.

+The gist of my issue is this: nothing good will come out of it and you'll miss out on a lot of things you _can only do in university_.

 Experience: been there/done that, won't recommend.

 Why you might quit: